 Contact Me if You Need Assistance

 If you think your vitamin levels are low—contact us for a FREE CONSULTATION.
-Call (408) 733-0400 to schedule.
-If you are not local to us, our DESTINATION CLINIC treats patients from across the country and internationally.
+Call (408) 733-0400 to schedule an appointment at our medical center in Sunnyvale, CA. If you are not local to us, our DESTINATION CLINIC treats patients from across the country and internationally.
 We will help you find the underlying root cause!

 To your health,Dr. Vikki Petersen